Deltares/hydromt/docs/dev/migrating-to-v1.rst

 See `GridComponent` and  `workflows.grid` on how to use these functions.

 In HydroMT core, we let `GridComponent` inherit from `SpatialModelComponent`.
-One can call `model.grid.create`, which will in turn call `parse_region_x`, based on the kind of region it receives.
+One can call `model.grid.create_from_region`, which will in turn call `parse_region_x`, based on the kind of region it receives.

 The command line interface no longer supports a `--region` argument.
-Instead, the region should be specified in the yaml file on the relevant component.
+Instead, the region should be specified in the yaml file of the relevant component(s).

 +--------------------------+---------------------------+
 | v0.x                     | v1                        |